-Speaking of fish from Akita Prefecture, this is it! 《Hatahata》 and 《shotsuru nabe》
+Speaking of fish from Akita Prefecture, these are the ones!
+Sandfish and Shottsuru Nabe

 table of contents

-"Hatahata" is "Thunderfish ."
-It is mainly caught along the Sea of Japan coast and is famous throughout the country as a specialty of Akita Prefecture, appearing in songs.
+"Hatahata" (sandfish)is a fish also"Kaminariuo" (.
+It is mainly caught on the Sea of Japan side and is a specialty product of Akita Prefecture, even appearing in songs, making it famous throughout Japan.

 If you visit Akita, you should definitely try the sandfish.
 We will talk about sandfish and dishes made with it